Meteor-Community-Packages/mongo-collection-instances/README.md

 Mongo Collection Instances
 ===============

-Maybe sketchy.
 This package augments Mongo.Collection (and the deprecated Meteor.Collection) and allows you to later lookup a Mongo Collection instance by the collection name.

 ## Installation